ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * The number of reports included in the batch bucket.
 * A 32-byte checksum value, as defined below.

-Aggregators MUST check the following conditions before committing an output
-share:
+An output share is eligible to be committed if the following conditions are met:

 * If the batch bucket has been collected, the Aggregator MUST mark the report invalid with error `batch_collected`.
 * If the report ID associated with `out_share` has been aggregated in the task, the Aggregator MUST mark the report invalid with error `report_replayed`.

+Aggregators MUST check these conditions before committing an output share.
-Aggregators may perform these checks at any time before commitment (i.e., during either aggregation initialization or continuation).
+Helpers may perform these checks at any time before commitment (i.e., during either aggregation initialization or continuation), but Leaders MUST perform these checks before adding a report to an aggregation job.

 The following procedure is used to commit an output share `out_share` to a batch
 bucket: